Bias-tailored quantum LDPC codes: Introduction

 \jr{ In this paper, we introduce a \textit{bias-tailored lifted product} that enables the construction of quantum LDPC codes that exploit qubit noise asymmetry.
 Our bias-tailored lifted product is obtained via a local Clifford transformation of the stabilisers of the original lifted product introduced by Pantaleev and Kalachev \cite{panteleev2020quantum}.
 The new stabilisers ensure that in the limit of infinite-bias, the effective distance of the quantum code is increased.
 This enables bias-tailored lifted product codes to harness the increased code capacity of biased error channels. }

 \jr{ We construct explicit examples of bias-tailored lifted product codes based on classical quasi-cyclic codes \cite{fossorier2004quasicyclic}.
-These codes have complex syndromes patterns meaning they cannot be decoded using the minimum-weight perfect matching algorithms that work well for topological codes.
+These codes have complex syndrome patterns meaning they cannot be decoded using the minimum-weight perfect matching algorithms that work well for topological codes.
 Instead, we show that bias-tailored lifted product codes can be efficiently decoded using a belief propagation plus ordered statistics decoder (BP+OSD) \cite{Panteleev_2019,roffe2020quantum}.
-The decoding routine we use includes a novel method that improves performance by exploiting knowledge of correlations that arise between the bit- and phase-decoding components due to Pauli-$Y$ errors.
+The decoding routine uses a method that improves performance by exploiting knowledge of correlations that arise between the bit- and phase-decoding components due to Pauli-$Y$ errors.
 This procedure is outlined in detail in Appendix~\ref{app:simulation}, and our simulation scripts are available open source on Github \cite{biased_qldpc_code}. }

 \jr{ To benchmark bias-tailored lifted product codes, we perform extensive BP+OSD decoding simulations across a number of bias regimes and compare to the case of depolarising noise.
 Our results show that the bias-tailored lifted product achieves improved logical error suppression for any biased error channel in which $X$- or $Z$-Pauli noise dominates.
 In the limit of infinite-bias, we observe logical error rates several orders of magnitude less than that obtained for depolarising noise.
 In contrast, quantum LDPC codes constructed from the original lifted product typically suffer from a reduction in code performance with increasing noise asymmetry.
 We also demonstrate that quantum codes can be specifically designed to respond better to $Z$-bias compared to $X$-bias (or vice-versa).}